primesearch/mfaktc/README.txt

 Maybe you want to tweak the parameters in mfaktc.ini.
 A small description of those parameters is included in mfaktc.ini, too.
 Typically you want to get work from a worktodo file.
 You can specify the name in mfaktc.ini.
-It was tested with primenet v5 worktodo files but v4 should work, too.
+It was tested with PrimeNet v5 worktodo files but v4 should work, too.

 Please run the builtin selftest each time you've